J.R. Rider, a Forgotten Champion on the Los Angeles Lakers, Has Never Put On His Ring

 Isaiah “J.R.”
 Rider didn’t appear in the series-clinching Game 5.
 Nor did he appear in the NBA Finals.
 In fact, Rider watched LA’s entire postseason run from the bench wearing street clothes.

 It’s not like Rider was always on the bench.
 The veteran played in 67 of LA’s 82 games during the regular season.
-But eventually, his playing time faded, his off-the-court problems persisted, and he received a championship ring that he feels he didn’t deserve to wear.
+But eventually, his playing time faded, his off-the-court problems persisted, and he received a championship ring he felt he didn’t deserve to wear.

 Isaiah Rider was a talented but troubled player

+J.R.
 Rider was born and raised in the Bay Area.
 After a stellar career at Encinal High School in Alameda, California, the prep star moved to two different junior colleges before joining Jerry Tarkanian’s UNLV Runnin’ Rebels in 1991.
-He averaged 29.1 points per game his senior year, the second-most in college basketball, and was named Big West Conference Player of the Year.
+He averaged 29.1 points during his senior year, the second-most in college basketball, and was named the Big West Conference Player of the Year.

 The Minnesota Timberwolves, armed with the fifth overall pick, selected Rider in the 1993 NBA Draft.
-He averaged 16.6 points per game, immediately flashing his talent.
+He averaged 16.6 points, immediately flashing his talent.
 The UNLV alum also made the All-Rookie First Team and won the All-Star Weekend Slam Dunk Contest with the now-famous “East Bay Funk” dunk.